 iii.
 Pension or Early Retirement Schemes for Members, Board and Senior Employees iv.
-Shareholder Controllers, Persons who Exercise Significant Influence, the Board or Senior Executive Material Transactions b.
+Material Transactions with Shareholder Controllers, Persons who Exercise Significant Influence, the Board or Senior Executive b.
 Fitness and Proprietary Requirements i.
 Fit and Proper Process in assessing the Board and Senior Executive

 The Company provides all employees with pension benefits.
-Bermuda employees, excluding U.S taxpayers, participate in a defined contribution plan.
-U.S taxpayers participate in a 401(k) plan.
+Bermuda employees, excluding US taxpayers, participate in a defined contribution plan.
+US taxpayers participate in a 401(k) plan.
 The Company does not have any early retirement schemes.
 There is no pension plan for non-executive Board members.